-We use similar setup of our performance test with our previous performance tests [15], which is shown in Figure 19.
+We use similar setup of our performance test with our previous performance tests [15], which is shown in Figure 16.
 We use the cloud infrastructure from Amazon EC2.
 The initiator and responder processes are deployed on two computing instances and we use a local client to collect the performance data.
-At the node initiator, the original and transformed initator processes are deployed.
-At the node responder, the original and transformed responder processes are deployed.
-At the node performance data collector, a local client is deployed.